 - Magic Pants: Averted the first time he transforms, but played straight on all subsequent occasions.

-- Only One Name
+- Only One Name: He has no surname.

 - The Pirates Who Don't Do Anything: We never actually see Carter at college.
 Either his attendance rates are lousy, or his college has one heck of a long summer break.

 - Put on a Bus: Halfway through the final season, he's taken away to the future to get his mutation cured.
 We never see or hear from him again, so whether or not the cure was successful, we'll never know.